-Temperance Brennan, like her creator Kathy Reichs, is a brilliant, sexy forensic anthropologist called on to solve the toughest cases.
-But for Tempe, the discovery of a young girl's skeleton in Acadia, Canada, is more than just another assignment. Évangéline, Tempe's childhood best friend, was also from Acadia.
-Named for the character in the Longfellow poem, Évangéline was the most exotic person in Tempe's eight-year-old world.
-When Évangéline disappeared, Tempe was warned not to search for her, that the girl was "dangerous."
+For Tempe Brennan, the discovery of a young girl's skeleton in Acadia, Canada, is more than just another case.
+Evangeline, Tempe's childhood best friend, was also from Acadia.
+Named for the character in the Longfellow poem, Evangeline was the most exotic person in Tempe's eight-year-old world.
+When Evangeline disappeared, Tempe was warned not to search for her, that the girl was "dangerous."

 Meanwhile, Tempe's beau, Ryan, investigates a series of cold cases.
-Three girls dead.
-Four missing.
+Two girls dead.
+Three missing.
 Could the New Brunswick skeleton be part of the pattern?
 As Tempe draws on the latest advances in forensic anthropology to penetrate the past, Ryan hunts down a serial predator.